Geography and Travel

 Exams Paper 1 (Physical) & 2 (Human): Two teachers deliver their own specialist area which reflects their geographical background.
 They are given equal teaching time.
 Optional units are selected to build on themes from GCSE – Hazards and Contemporary Urban Environments.
 These also again reflect teacher’s specialisms.
 Each side of the course has its own scheme of learning and is adapted to suit the needs of the cohort each year.
 Both units focus on up to date and local Case Studies where appropriate resulting in a continually evolving course.
 Students are encouraged to read beyond the subject especially being aware of current events that can be applied to the units studied.
 A dedicated A-Level twitter feed supports this delivering quality appropriate news and articles.
 Exam technique unique to A-Level is taught throughout the course with a focus on 20 mark questions that is new to students and key to subject success due to their weighting in the exam.
 Extensive use of past and specimen questions is used to achieve this.
 Skills are taught as part of the delivery of knowledge and distinctly when appropriate.

 The curriculum is designed so that students of all abilities can access it by using a range of activities to suit all learning styles.
 Children with particular needs are taught using knowledge of them as individuals alongside best practice given by specialists within the school e.g. ASD base or SENCO.
 This includes the provision of special resources that are accessible for specific needs.
 Topics are signposted at the beginning to allow students to organise themselves and visualise their learning.
 This is further supported by frameworks to give focus and additional structure in revision.
 Regular knowledge recall exercises allow students to embed knowledge.
 These systems continue through all key stages to sixth form.
 Teaching Assistants are very much part of the delivery of the subject and are integrated into lessons both in planning and supporting students.
 It is taken into account that ‘few teaching assistants have the same geographical knowledge as the teacher’ (Pook, B 2017).
 Knowledge of students and in particular their learning styles is used to support their KS4 option decisions within the department guiding them towards GCSE Geography or BTEC Travel and Tourism.
 Literacy is supported with the focus of keywords within unit studies.
 Tests ensure time is spent understanding these.
 The departmental moto is emphasized within lessons and communication ‘Understanding the world around you’ as part of ‘research showing that pupils are more motivated when they learn knowledge they can link to’ (Bent et al, 2014).
 Personal experience of the world around them is used to generate this.
 Where possible students are taken on outside educational visits to further embed knowledge, understanding and skills.
-These cover all key stages through to sixth form.
+These cover all keys tages through to sixth form.
 Students with SEN or PP are highly encouraged to take part in these and supported financially where appropriate.
 Included within this is topicality in the news drawing out the geography behind news stories.
 The nature of many units makes geography a highly visual subject that is used to enhance learning through image and other media.
-Within the department there are 3 specialist geography classrooms designed to meet the needs of all students both visually and equipment wise.
-These also provide a reassuring constant to those pupils who need structure and familarisation of rooms and seating plans.
+Within the department there are 2 specialist geography classrooms designed to meet the needs of all students both visually and equipment wise.
+These also provide a reassuring constant to those pupils who need structure and familiarisation of rooms and seating plans.

 The effective use of Teaching Assistants across the department

-We are fortunate to have a specialist Teaching Assistant who has secure knowledge of many geographical themes and concepts.
+We are fortunate to have a Teaching Assistants who have secure knowledge of many geographical themes and concepts.
 Weekly planning meetings ensures that all staff are have clear expectations of support needed.
 Teaching Assistants will support students of all abilities and needs, predominantly across KS4 classes.
 The underlying theme is to provide the ‘least support first’ and to enable students to build levels of independence across the subject.
 This involves pre-teaching core concepts and scaffolding techniques which is used with a range of students.
 Teaching Assistants also play a vital role in the development of literacy across the department, working through tier three vocabulary with students at the beginning and end of most lessons.
 They also support pre-teaching specific students to enable them to gain confidence in a specific concept or exam question prior to the lesson, which enables targeted intervention to be formally assessed.
 We also believe that all students should have equal access to teaching staff, involving an inclusive approach, where the support of teaching assistants is well planned and justified.
 Non specialist teaching assistants also play a vital role across the department and are provided with clear instructions at the start of each lesson.
 This enables them to target specific students, based on prior knowledge and formative assessment methods, providing subsequent feedback at the end of the session.
 Geographical skills and out of class enrichment activities are attended by our link Teaching Assistant who works strategically with enable students of all ability levels and needs to gain the maximum outcome from the experience.
 This often involves pre-teaching specific concepts and skills prior to the experience.

 Cross curricular integration